TEMPORARY VISITATION RESTRICTIONS

 - Be registered in the computer as the patient’s designated visitor.

-- Wear an armband with patient name and room number.
+- Present personal identification when entering the hospital.
+Wear an armband with patient name and room number.

 - Be screened for COVID-19, including temperature checks, prior to entering the hospital (overnight visitors must be screened by the nurse each morning).